judovana/java-runtime-decompiler/README.md

     mvn test -Dtest="**/*$x" ; done
   ```

-* bad version? clean .m2? in images/build.log
+* `bad version? clean .m?` in images/build.log

-  Clean ~/m2 cahe.
+  Clean `~/m2` cahe.
 Just nitpicked directories are better then all, but all will do.